DJIAN/Coursera_GettingAndCleaningData_Project/README.md

 1. You should download the file and dezip it to get the data in the working directory WRK
 2. Under R, go to WRK (setwd("WRK"))
 3. Run : source ("run_analysis.R")
-4. You should find two files : "final_data_with_names.txt" and "final_data_without_names.txt" depending if the row numbers are included or not
+4. You should find two files : "final_data_with_names.txt" and "final_data_without_names.txt" depending whether the row numbers are included or not
 5. Thanks